 Spread Shot: Once Lando takes over for Han in the latter half of the Cloud City episode, his blaster fires a 3-bolt spread instead of 3 shots in a straight line.
 Captain Panaka in AB Star Wars 2 shoots two 3-bolt spreads instead of just one.

 In the first game: Luke is the red bird.
 Obi-wan is the black bird.
 Chewbacca is the big red bird.
 Both Han and Lando are the yellow bird, colored appropriately.
 Leia is the pink bird.
 C-3PO is the white bird.
 R2-D2 is an egg.

 In the second game: Qui-Gon (an eagle) takes over for Luke as the lightsaber bird.
 Obi-wan, C-3PO, and R2-D2 are unchanged, Obi-wan's younger appearance aside.
 The red bird is now Anakin from The Phantom Menace, mimicking the Jewel/Blu Chained Heat dynamic with his special ability.
 Jar Jar gets Leia's "grab stuff from afar" ability, only it's with his tongue.
+Zam Wesell also has this ability, using a grappling hook.
+The pink bird is now Padme, whose beams push their targets instead of pulling them.
 Captain Panaka is the yellow bird (although he's brown) and has Han/Lando's blaster ability.
 Count Dooku gets the green bird's boomerang ability (and, since he's a pig, is green himself), but it's with his lightsaber instead of himself.